MichaelPerez-Ortiz/GameQuest-DungeonCrawler/README.md

 Others for Survival, the Survival of their loved ones.
 And a select few who's Honor won't let them turn a blind eye to the suffering of others.

-Why do you enter a dungeon?
+Why do you enter the Dungeon?

 ...